-High amounts of dietary magnesium supplements, including magnesium glycinate, can cause adverse side effects including diarrhea, nausea, and stomach cramps.
-Extremely high intakes of magnesium can lead to irregular heartbeat and cardiac arrest, which can be very dangerous.
+Taking large or frequent doses of dietary magnesium supplements, including magnesium glycinate, can cause adverse effects, including diarrhea, nausea, and stomach cramps.
+Extremely high intakes of magnesium can lead to an irregular heartbeat and potentially a cardiac arrest, which can be dangerous.

-Magnesium glycinate and other supplements can also interfere or interact with some medicines.
-These include:
+Magnesium glycinate and other supplements might also interfere or interact with the following medicines:

-- Bisphosphonates are used to treat osteoporosis.
-The body does not absorb these drugs well if they are taken too close to supplements or medications that contain a high amount of magnesium.
+- Bisphosphonates: These are used to treat osteoporosis.
+The body does not absorb these drugs well if people take them too close to taking supplements or medications that contain a high amount of magnesium.

-- Antibiotics.
-These may not be absorbed by the body if they are taken too soon before or after a magnesium supplement.
+- Antibiotics: The body may not absorb some antibiotics if an individual takes them too soon before or after a magnesium supplement.

-- Extremely high doses of zinc supplements can interfere with the absorption and regulation of magnesium in the body.
+Taking extremely high doses of supplemental zinc can also interfere with the absorption and regulation of magnesium in the body.